Sarohia94/Project-5-Bedside-Tales/README.md

 * For users to be able to create an account to access additional functionality.
 * For users to be able to contact us and sign up to a newsletter.
 * For registered users to be able to log in and out of their account.
-* For registered users to be able to leave a review on all posts.
+* For registered users to be able to leave a review on all books.
 * For registered users to be able add and delete books to their wishlist.
 * For registered users to be able to access their order history and save default info.